Brick Presbyterian Church (New York City): Music

-Dr. Raymond Nagem has been the Minister of Music at The Brick Church since September 2021.
-He leads the church's acclaimed professional choir.
+Dr. Raymond Nagem has served as the Minister of Music at The Brick Church since 2021 and supervises the church's choir.

-The sanctuary has a French Symphonic style organ with 6,288 pipes built by Casavant Frères of Quebec.
-The organ was dedicated with a recital by Dutch master Ben van Oosten in the fall of 2005, and was designed in the style of Aristide Cavaillé-Coll, a 19th-century organ maker.
-Jean-Louis Coignet was a consultant in the project.
-Coignet had been a Parisian government employee who was in charge of the city’s organs.
+The sanctuary has a French Symphonic style organ with 6,288 pipes built by Casavant Frères of Quebec in the style of Aristide Cavaillé-Coll, a 19th-century organ maker.
+The sanctuary organ was given by an anonymous donor in honor of former Senior Minister Dr. Herbert B. Anderson and his wife, Mary Lou S. Anderson.
+It was dedicated with a recital by Dutch master Ben van Oosten in the fall of 2005..
+Jean-Louis Coignet, a Parisian government employee who was in charge of the city’s organs, was a consultant on the project.
 There is a two manual, 26 rank mechanical action by Guilbault-Thérien in the Chapel of the Reformed Faith.
 This organ was installed in 1996 and is fashioned after French choir organs of the mid-19th century.
+The chapel organ was donated by an anonymous parishioner in recognition of Dr. T. Charles Lee and Dr. Clarence Dickinson, former organists and choirmasters of Brick Church.